misha-martin/RockPaperScissors/README.md

 #RockPaperScissors Easy Terminal Game

-This was an easy exercise to practice if statements, while loops and reacting to user input
+This was an easy exercise to practice if statements, while loops and reacting to user input# RockPaperScissors